renweview/Discord-BU-bot/README.md

 To Do:
 - REST API integration
-- check for downtime on host server.
+- check for downtime on host